Michigan Fall Train Rides: 11 Amazing Places for Fall Train Tour in Michigan

 306 Main St, Coopersville, MI 49404

-The popular Coopersville and Marne Rail, located just north of Grand Rapids, is home to the famous Pumpkin Train, a beloved fall activity in west Michigan.
+The popular Coopersville and Marne Railway, located just north of Grand Rapids, is home to the famous Pumpkin Train, a beloved fall activity in west Michigan.
 Run completely by volunteers, this train ride moves through the part of West Michigan to offer a unique way to experience the beautiful country of Michigan.
 It’s the perfect way to enjoy Michigan’s natural beauty in autumn with family and friends.

 The volunteers are trained on how to run the steam engine passenger trains.
 This particular train travels over bridges, creeks, and past farmland for the ideal Michigan fall experience.